 Our Compliance, Legal and Information Security functions are responsible for our supplier onboarding due diligence, as part of our third party management processes, as well as for implementing internal policy changes relating to modern slavery/the Act.

 118 118 Money shall update this statement annually, so please refer back to this page for future updates.

-As a result of a recent change to our Designated Whistleblowing Officer, we have updated and refreshed our whistleblowing training and procedures, and telephone lines across our three main countries of operation, and communicated this to our employees to empower them to raise grievances and concerns.
+As a result of a change to our Designated Whistleblowing Officer, we have updated and refreshed our whistleblowing training and procedures, and telephone lines across our three main countries of operation, and communicated this to our employees to empower them to raise grievances and concerns.
 Staff are encouraged to report any instances of suspected modern slavery and human trafficking identified in any of 118 118 Money’s business practices, or those of its business partners or supply chains.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our modern slavery and human trafficking statement for the financial year ending 31 December 2022.

 This statement was approved by the Madison CF UK Limited (t/a 118 118 Money) Board of Directors on 26 April 2023 and has been signed on behalf of the Board by Pradip Raval, Chairman.